robertsolorzano/robertsolorzano/README.md

 ### 🛠️ Skills
 - **Primary**: MERN, MySQL, Python, Shell
-- **Learning**: Cybersecurity principles with a focus on encryption, penetration testing, and vulnerability assessment
 - **Environment**: Arch Linux running on KDE for dev and daily use; Kali Linux for cybersecurity exploration

 ### 🎸 Hobbies